 Using crash data from the Texas Department of Transportation, the Dallas Department of Transportation has recently created a draft Pedestrian High Injury Network, i.e., a map of streets with multiple pedestrian incidents resulting in a fatality or severe injury as part of Vision Zero (See Exhibit 1 on page 4).
 However, the department does not have a formal written plan or operating procedures on how to apply this data to improve safety conditions in the identified high-incident areas, improve departmental operations, or support funding opportunities.
-Without a written plan or operating procedures or shifts in responsibilities.
+Without a written plan or operating procedures, current operations may fail to be continued in the event of employee turnover or shifts in responsibilities.